rhatgadkar/firewall/README.md

 - Add support to delete firewall rules.

 Time spent:
-- I spend 2 hours to implement the naive firewall and most of organized firewall.
+- I spent 2 hours to implement the naive firewall and most of organized firewall.
 - I spent 5 more hours for finishing organized firewall, code organization, comments, unit testing, and 500K and 1M testing.